Interstate 695 (Maryland): Future

 There are long-term plans to add new lanes to I-695 to ease traffic congestion along the northern and western parts of the route between the two interchanges with I-95.
 These plans would widen the sections between I-95 and I-70 on the west side and between the Jones Falls Expressway and I-95 on the north side.
-In addition, there are also plans to add a fourth lane between the ramps to I-795, ending the disappearing fourth lanes in this section.
-A multiyear project to replace the stack interchange at I-70 would allow at least eight lanes to pass under this interchange upon its estimated completion by 2024.
+Work on the widening project began in 2020.
+In addition, there are plans to add a fourth lane between the ramps to I-795, ending the disappearing fourth lanes in this section.
+A multiyear project to replace the stack interchange at I-70/MD 570, under design as of 2022, would allow at least eight lanes to pass under this interchange.
 All these projects will enable up to 10 lanes to be constructed at a future date.
-Also, ramp meters will be installed at selected entrances within the next five years.
+Also, ramp meters will be installed at selected entrances.
+After the Key Bridge collapsed, President Joe Biden announced that the bridge would be rebuilt.

 Exit list

 Exits are numbered sequentially (unlike other Interstates in Maryland which use a milepost-based system) and in a clockwise (inner loop) direction, in accordance with American Association of State Highway and Transportation Officials (AASHTO) guidelines.